BattletechModders/SkillBasedInit/README.md

 - [] Tooltips for melee bonus to attack, resist
 - [] Change text for Called Shot, Vigiliance
 - [] Check all modifiers to ensure they can be reduced to 0 with high enough stats
+- [] Move combat tooltip so it doesn't interfere with paper doll

 ### Bugs and Issues